gratianlup/temp/docs/assembly-view.md

 ##### Source lines

 The debug info files usually contain a mapping between the source line numbers and the instructions that were generated for those lines.
-If available, the source line number is appended at the end of an instruction.
-Note that accuracy of this mapping usually depends on the compiler optimization level, with higher levels being less accurate or even lacking the mapping for some instructions.
+The source line number is appended at the end of an instruction if available.
+Note that the accuracy of this mapping usually depends on the compiler optimization level, with higher levels being less accurate or even lacking the mapping for some instructions.

 *Hovering* over the line number shows a tooltip with the name and path of the source file.
 To copy this info to clipboard, first *click* the line number, then press *Ctrl+C*.